VishalHaswani/password-managment-system-browser-extention/README.md

 Setup is complete, you can now see the new extention among the existing extentions.\
 **_Note:_** *Chrome* should be used for development as Manifest V3 is not supported on Firefox.
 Have not tested for any other browser yet.

+### Using ESLint
+1. run `yarn lint` to get details of linting errors in the src folder.
+2. Run `yarn lint --fix` to fix common errors, but do review changes before you raise PR.
 ***

 ## Available Scripts